Tag Archives: Causeway Bay

 Applegreen’s cuisine is inspired by the café culture of California and its strapline ‘The house of salad’ is the main reason it took me so long to get there!
 My boyfriend is no particular friend of salad (or anything healthy and non fried potato based) and made disgusted faces every time I attempted to broach a visit to a place boasting salad as its signature dish.
 Instead, I waited it out until a group dinner with friends, which turned out to be great and where I spotted Cajun Fries (served in a trash can, no less) smiling brightly on the menu.
 Well, the boyfriend loves Cajun Fries almost as much as he hates salad – and consequently, we have found ourselves there nearly every fortnight ever since!

-Red Pepper restaurant review: The spice of life!
+Red Pepper restaurant review – the spice of life

 Ask my boyfriend what his favourite restaurant in Hong Kong is and his answer may well be Red Pepper.